Local mayor suspended as Bangladesh disaster toll climbs to 430

 Pope Francis added to pressure for change in his toughest remarks on workers' rights since his election on March 13.

-"Living on 38 euros (32 pounds) a month -- that was the pay of these people who died.
+"Living on 38 euros ($50) a month -- that was the pay of these people who died.
 That is called slave labour," Francis said in a private impromptu sermon at his personal morning Mass in his residence, Vatican Radio reported.

 Clothes made in five factories at Rana Plaza were produced for retailers in Europe and Canada.